The Enola Holmes Mysteries: Enola Holmes and the Boy in Buttons (2021)

 Enola Holmes, the much younger sister of Sherlock and Mycroft, owns a building in the heart of 19th century London, a place she uses under pseudonyms to front for her investigative work.
 Employed there is a porter - Joddy, a young boy in a uniform festooned with buttons - whose even younger brother substitutes for him when he's sick.
 But Paddy disappears after one day at the job and Enola Holmes is alerted to this by the still ill Joddy.

 Determined to find the missing porter, Enola travels to the rough part of London where the boys live and starts searching Aldgate Pump area for the missing boy.
 When she finds the missing buttons - but not the boy - she decides that drastic action is essential if she's to save the missing boy.

+This is a short story, not a novel.
 This title is only available as an ebook or audiobook.

 Enola Holmes and the Elegant Escapade (2022)

-Released in September 2022, Enola is once again trying to help her friend, Lady Cecily.
+Enola Holmes, is terribly worried about her friend Lady Cecily Alistair.
+Life in 19th-century London affords 17-year-old Lady Cecily little autonomy, and she suffers under the hand of her abusive, social-climbing father, Lord Eustace, who left her with aunts who starve her and cut her off from all she loves.
+As Enola enlists to help Cecily, she realizes that Lord Eustace’s mistreatment has had a terrible impact on her friend’s psyche.
+In Cecily’s fragile state, she goes missing: Will Enola be able to not only find Cecily, but also free her from her overbearing father?

+Enola Holmes and the Mark of The Mongoose (2023)

+In May 1890, Enola Holmes is finally fully on her own and, no longer hiding from her older brothers Sherlock and Mycroft, attending classes and occasionally pursuing her chosen profession as a scientific perditorian, a finder of lost things and people.

+Wolcott Balestier, the representative of an American book publisher, arrived in London on a singular mission—to contract with English authors for their latest works.
+When Balestier disappears on the streets of London one day, his great friend—Rudyard Kipling—bursts into Enola's office looking for help in finding him.
+Brash and unwilling to hire a young woman, instead he turns to Sherlock Holmes.
+Convinced that evil has befallen Balestier, at the hands of rival American publishers who pirate the works of English authors, he sets the elder Holmes on the trail.

+But Enola is not one to accept defeat, especially not to her brother, and sets off on her own—determined to learn the truth behind the disappearance of the young American.
+Can book publishing truly be so ruthless and deadly or can the missing man be rescued from his apparent fate and returned to his friends and loved ones?

+The redoubtable Enola is determined to do just that, even if it means working with her brother Sherlock!